 Rebecca Davis, Chief Executive of West Midlands Employers

-West Midlands Regional Guidance This guidance is issued following the Secretary of State for Education’s announcement on 18 March 2020 regarding school closures and emergency school measures during the Coronavirus outbreak of 2020.
+West Midlands Regional Guidance This guidance is issued following the Secretary of State for Education’s announcement on 18 March 2020 regarding school closures and emergency school measures during the Coronavirus outbreak of 2020 and updated on the 7th January following the announcement of a third national lockdown in England.
 This is locally developed guidance for schools and local authorities to review their options in implementing the government plans to keep schools open for the children of key workers and vulnerable children.
 The guidance takes into account statutory rights and terms and conditions of employment and the national guidance for schools, colleges and local authorities on maintaining educational provision (the National Guidance) It is advisory, not mandatory.
 This emergency guidance has been drawn up to support schools and local authorities in implementing the government’s strategy.

 Below is a list of key workers as defined in the National Guidance